cityofaustin/Residential-Permitting/_projects/shed.md

 #### 2. Plot plan

 Your plot plan must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
 Note that for a shed, you can draw your shed to scale on your survey.
-It's easier and helpful for reviewers!
+It’s easier and helpful for reviewers!

 See Examples